ddaaggeett/whiteSocket/README.md

 GOALS:

-To set execution standards of public education.
+To set execution standards and cost of public education.

 To set the standard of intellectual collaboration methods.